egurtzegi/academic/content/projects/MADPAB.md

  * Elordieta, G. & A. Egurtzegi.
 In press.
 “Bizkaiko iparraldeko euskararen doinu-azentuaren berrikusketa” [A revision of the pitch accent of Northern Bizkaian Basque].
 In press in _Papers on Basque Linguistics in Honor of Jon Andoni Franco Elorza_.

+ * Krajewska, D., E. Zuloaga & A. Egurtzegi.
+In press.
+“Sibilant mergers in 18th-century Basque: A quantitative study”.
+In press in _Phonological Data and Analysis_ 4.

  * Blevins, J. & A. Egurtzegi.
 Accepted.
 “Refining explanation in Evolutionary Phonology: Macro-typologies and targeted typologies in action”.
 Accepted for publication in _Linguistic Typology_.

 --------------------------------------------------